Hanging On for Christmas

-For Kathy (Kellie Martin - No Brother of Mine) this is the first Christmas since her beloved husband passed away and whilst she plans to make her Christmas cookies like she has done ever since she was a child she doesn't plan on celebrating Christmas.
-But when her friend tricks her into visiting a Christmas tree lot she meets its Christmas loving owner Tim (Cameron Mathison - The Surrogate) and there is some sort of spark between them as Tim gives Kathy a Christmas ornament after her friend pays him to show up at her door with a Christmas tree.
+For Kathy (Kellie Martin - Hailey Dean Mystery: Dating is Murder) this is the first Christmas since her husband passed away and whilst she plans to make her Christmas cookies like she has done ever since she was a child she doesn't plan on celebrating Christmas.
+But when her friend tricks her into visiting a Christmas tree lot she meets its Christmas loving owner Tim (Cameron Mathison - A Christmas to Remember).
+And there is some sort of spark between them as Tim gives Kathy a Christmas ornament after her friend pays him to show up at her door with a Christmas tree.
 But with it being less than a year since her husband died Kathy feels it would be wrong to fall for someone else, not just now but ever.

-If someone gave me a DVD with that synopsis placed on the case I would feel like I would know exactly what sort of movie this is with a widow meeting a handsome and kind hearted man who patiently helps her move on whilst she battles with whether moving on would be betraying her late husband.
+If someone gave me a DVD with that synopsis placed on the case I would feel like I would know exactly what sort of movie it was going to be with a widow meeting a handsome and kind hearted man who patiently helps her move on whilst she battles with whether moving on would be betraying her late husband.
 And in a way I would be right as "The Christmas Ornament" has all the typical elements you would expect from such a movie; Kathy's friends whose encouragement to move on borders on the nagging to Tim's friends trying to set him up.
-And it is not just the people who are stereotypical because we have Tim and Kathy bumping in to each other and having plenty in common whilst with this being set at Christmas they are constantly surrounded by snow and decorations which embelish the romantic side of the story.
+And it is not just the people who are stereotypical because we have Tim and Kathy bumping in to each other and having plenty in common whilst with "The Christmas Ornament" being set at Christmas they are constantly surrounded by snow and decorations which enhance the romantic side of the story.

 The thing is for me the slower, more sensitive aspect of "The Christmas Ornament" plays to Kellie Martin's strengths as she has a gentle persona rather than one suited to cheap comedy.
 Not only that Kellie Martin and Cameron Mathison do have this simple, gentle chemistry which is pleasant and appealing.
 Yes I could say that it isn't 100% realistic but it is a Christmas movie and so few Christmas movies come close to realism even those aiming to be gentle and touching.